- Cancer Information

 They will always be looked after

-Let them know that you will make sure someone is always there to look after them.
-Talk to them about who they would like that person to be if you can’t be there yourself.
+Let your children know that you will make sure someone is always there to look after them.

 Because Leo’s siblings were such different ages, I told them individually, but the key messages were the same: Leo hadn’t done anything to cause the leukaemia, it’s not contagious, and he would get well – it was important to offer hope.
 I told them that Leo would look different because of the treatment and that it would take a long while.